sous-chefs/elasticsearch/README.md

 # Elasticsearch Chef Cookbook

 This cookbook has been converted into a library cookbook as of version 1.0.0, and supports Chef 12.4.1, 12.3.0, 12.2.1, and higher.
-It implements supports CI as well as more modern testing with chefspec and test-kitchen.
+It implements support for CI as well as more modern testing with chefspec and test-kitchen.
 It no longer supports some of the more extraneous features such as discovery (use [chef search](http://docs.chef.io/chef_search.html) in your wrapper cookbook) or EBS device creation (use [the aws cookbook](https://github.com/opscode-cookbooks/aws)).